-A written report on the results of the audit is issued to the standing trustee, United States Trustee and EOUST no later than January 31.
+A written report on the results of the audit is issued to the standing trustee, United States Trustee and EOUST no later than six months after issuance of the contract order.
 The United States Trustee will ask the standing trustee to respond to all findings noted in the audit report.
 Within 45 days of the date of the written audit report, the standing trustee must submit a written statement identifying what corrective actions have been taken on noted deficiencies, confirming the changes implemented in response to the recommendations, and raising any dispute with any finding or recommendation.
 28 U.S.C. § 586(b).
 Upon resolution of the issues, the United States Trustee will recommend to the Director closure of the audit and provide copies of the supporting correspondence between the United States Trustee and the standing trustee.
 The United States Trustee will notify the standing trustee that the audit is closed.